Guide to the NSF Contracting Process for Contractors

 Purchase Cards.
 Contracting officers may delegate the authority to buy products and services through purchase cards to program managers and others.
 The authority may be for purchases up to $25,000.
 Awards to required sources (for example, workshops for the handicapped and blind) at all dollar levels and consideration of small businesses for purchases over $2,500 must be made.

-Large Acquisitions.
+Acquisitions above the simplified acquisition threshold.
 For acquisitions above the simplified acquisition threshold, contracting officers use one of three methods:

 - Invitations for Bid require the submission of sealed bids, publicly opened, with award to the low, responsive, responsible bidder.

 - Competitive Negotiation provides for publicizing and issuing a request for proposals, discussing proposals with offerors in the competitive range (those with a reasonable chance of award), and awarding based on the evaluation criteria in the solicitation.
+NSF relies a great deal on the use of consolidated purchasing programs, such as the use of GSA schedules, Government Wide Acquisition Contracts and other multiple award vehicles

 - Noncompetitive Negotiation is permitted only when it meets statutory exceptions to competition, such as urgency or lack of any other responsible source.